zebralove79/fsd_p4g/README.md

     - Method: POST
     - Parameters: urlsafe_game_key, user_name, start_game
     - Returns: StringMessage -- a confirmation that the play mode is enabled
-    - Raises: ForbiddenException -- raised if player requestion play mode is not the game's creator
+    - Raises: ForbiddenException -- raised if player requesting play mode is not the game's creator or the game does not exist
     - Raises  BadRequestException -- raised when the user has not explicitly requested the game be put into play mode
     - Description: Set a game's play mode
         This function allows to put a game into play mode.
 Games in play mode